As America’s first Catholic schools, our background spans many momentous periods throughout the history of the southeastern Pennsylvania region.

 1998 Bishop Shanahan High School relocates from West Chester to a new diocesan building in Downingtown.

-Today Our archdiocese now includes 123 elementary schools, 17 secondary schools, and 4 special education schools!
+Today Our archdiocese now includes 102 elementary schools, 15 high schools, and 3 schools of special education!